The Salvation Army: Kroc Centres

-In 2004, the Army in the United States received a $1.6 billion donation in the will of Joan B. Kroc, the third wife of former McDonald's CEO Ray Kroc.
+In 2004, the Army in the United States received a US$1.6 billion donation in the will of Joan B. Kroc, the third wife of former McDonald's CEO Ray Kroc.
 This donation was among the larger individual philanthropic gifts ever given to a single organisation.
-The donation came with certain restrictions that caused some controversy.
+The donation came with certain restrictions, such as requiring the funds to be used on new rather than existing centers.
+As of 2023, 26 new centers were opened using these funds.